 I was sitting on the couch watching Jocelyn play, a bit tired and feeling very pregnant.
 It was just another day in the life of a stay at home mom.
-Then I heard in the recesses of my mind, God whispering a name.
-The name of a good friend of mine.
+Then I heard in the recesses of my mind God whispering a name.
+The name of a good friend.
 I heard God say his name louder and suddenly I felt the strongest urge to pray for him.

 As my prayer began to wind down, I felt God’s presence begin to fill me and my whole body began to tremble.
 Then I asked, “God, is there something you want to tell him?”
 Immediately I saw a picture of his hands.
 They were shackled.
 I could see where the metal had dug into his skin, leaving it bruised and raw.
 It was obvious he had been straining against it for a long time.
 The frame pulled back and I could see he was exhausted but still pulling against the chain, looking longingly towards the mountains in the distance.
 Mountains I knew he had not been to before, but everything in him was dying to get there somehow.
 Suddenly, out of nowhere an ax comes down and breaks the chain.
 He didn’t hesitate.
 The second he was free he ran towards the mountains and did not look back.
 As abruptly as his chain was broken, the vision stopped.